 I know.
 A very controversial choice for the top position.
 But as regular readers of this site already know: I am a big Terrence Malick fan.
 Having said that, let’s make one thing clear: I didn’t place ‘Song to Song’ at No.1 just because I am Malick fan; I did so because I really enjoyed the film.
 Also, it is the best Malick film I have seen since ‘The Tree of Life’.
 It is a tone poem, visually similar to his previous three films, but where ‘Song to Song’ is different is that it is less ambitious — and therefore, more relatable than ‘Knight of Cups’ and ‘To the Wonder’ — and has a more interesting plot.
 People who aren’t his fan, will get irritated but those know and understand Malick’s work will find ‘Song to Song’ a treat.

 6. Blade Runner 2049

 With breathtaking Cinematography, the look of the film is quite extraordinary.
-Denis Villeneuve’s direction of the film is fluid and patient, the performances, Ford and Hauer especially are superb.
+Denis Villeneuve’s direction of the film is fluid and patient, and the performances are superb.
 As expected, the film is meditative and as a viewer you have to be attentive.
 It is like a dream unfolding, filled with unique images, a dystopian view of the future we have not seen before.
 The various twists and turns will constantly keep you at the edge of your seat.
 Overall, a solid sci-fi film!